bryanibit/blog.io/_posts/2018-9-28-effective-cpp.md

 ## conclusion

 ```
 					Things to Remember
-• Braced initialization is the most widely usable initialization syntax, it prevents
-narrowing conversions, and it’s immune to C++’s most vexing parse.
+• Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it’s immune to C++’s most vexing parse.
-• During constructor overload resolution, braced initializers are matched to
-std::initializer_list parameters if at all possible, even if other construc‐
-tors offer seemingly better matches.
+• During constructor overload resolution, braced initializers are matched to std::initializer_list parameters if at all possible, even if other constructors offer seemingly better matches.
-• An example of where the choice between parentheses and braces can make a
-significant difference is creating a std::vector<numeric type> with two
+• An example of where the choice between parentheses and braces can make a significant difference is creating a std::vector<numeric type> with two arguments.
-arguments.
-• Choosing between parentheses and braces for object creation inside templates
-can be challenging.
+• Choosing between parentheses and braces for object creation inside templates can be challenging.
 ```

 # 8. Prefer nullptr to 0 and NULL

-It is the blending of NULL and 0 that C++98 programmers avoid overloading on pointer and integral types. ```“I’m calling f with NULL -- the null pointer”``` and its actual meaning ```“I’m calling f with some kind of integrals -- not the null pointer”```.
-NULL has a integer type and nullptr’s advantage is that it doesn’t have an integral type.
+It is the blending of NULL and 0 that C++98 programmers avoid overloading on pointer and integral types. ```“I’m calling f with NULL -- the null pointer”``` and its actual meaning ```“I’m calling f with some kind of integrals -- not the null pointer”```. *NULL* has a integer type and *nullptr*’s advantage is that it doesn’t have an integral type.
 You can think **nullptr** as a point of all type.

-nullptr is derived from ```std::nullptr_t```, which can convert to any raw pointers.
+*nullptr* is derived from ```std::nullptr_t```, which can convert to any raw pointers.
 ```
 void* a = nullptr;
 a == 0; // true